andycaine/sam-artifact-bucket/README.md

 # sam-artifact-bucket

-An artefact bucket for the SAM CLI to package artefacts to.
+An artifact bucket for the SAM CLI to package artifacts to.

 ## Description